Agriculture and farming practices – Sugar

 ABF Sugar is an active member of the Sustainable Agricultural Initiative (SAI), the global food and drink industry platform that aims to develop more sustainable agriculture solutions.
 It is also a founding member of SAI's Regenerative Agriculture Platform.

-Growers for Azucarera in Spain and British Sugar in the UK, as well as our own estates in Africa, are using the SAI Platform Farm Sustainability Assessment (FSA) 3.0 tool to drive continuous improvement on-farm.
-The tool assesses operations and benchmarks them against standards already being used in the field, such as Red Tractor Crops and Sugar Beet Standards in the UK or SUSFARMS (susfarms - SASRI) in South Africa.
+Growers for Azucarera in Spain and British Sugar in the UK, as well as its estates in Africa, are using the SAI Platform Farm Sustainability Assessment (FSA) 3.0 tool to drive continuous improvement on-farm.
+The tool assesses operations and benchmarks them against standards already being used in the field, such as Red Tractor Crops and Sugar Beet Standards in the UK or the Sustainable Sugarcane Farm Management System (SUSFARMS®) in South Africa.

-ABF Sugar businesses co-fund research institutions with our growers, including:
+ABF Sugar businesses co-fund research institutions and partnership organisations with its growers, including:

 • the Research Association for Sugar Beet Crop Improvement (AIMCRA) (Spain);